sarahcstringer/mcp-code-demo/WRITEUP.md

 I created a [demo repository](https://github.com/sarahcstringer/mcp-code-demo) with two examples you can run and play around with:

 1. **Traditional tool calling**: Shows how intermediate data fills the context window
 2. **Code execution**: Shows how processing happens in the execution environment

-Both examples include token usage metrics.
-If you run the traditional example multiple times, you might also see the results change due to accuracy issues.
-Then compare it to the consistent results from code execution.
+Both examples include token usage metrics so you can compare the approaches.
+Token savings will vary based on the model used and the specific task characteristics.

 To run the examples: